Jit- announcement icon

 The 2024 In-Depth Guide to OWASP Top 10 Vulnerabilities & How to Prevent Them

-For app security, start from the beginning: OWASP's Top 10 list is an indispensable resource that saves time, effort, and money.
+For app security, start from the beginning: the OWASP Top 10 list is an indispensable resource that saves time, effort, and money.

 Shlomi Kushchi writer profile image